 I have never had an experience that made me feel unsafe through Airbnb.
 If you’re like me and enjoy having peace of mind through being extra cautious, you can get a security camera and lock all your valuables away while you’re gone.
 Since I like to engage in minimalism (see my previous post on minimalism), it’s pretty easy and becomes an automated habitual pattern for me to clear the place for a guest.
 I have mattress covers which I throw away after I get back, and I drop all laundry at the cleaners right after.

-6) Buy Food at Markets and Cook it in at your Airbnb/CS place
+7) Buy Food at Markets and Cook it at Your Airbnb/CS Place

 While in college, I loved going to local markets to buy local fruits, nuts, and veggies at a nominal price and then making my meals (often sandwiches) and snacks for the day.
 I call them my Traveling Sammiches (see the top photo).
 Some places offer free breakfast, this is where I would pack bread, cheese, tomatoes, veggies and whatever else in a napkin and save it as a snack for later.